Gas Bike - A Bicycle With A Gas Powered Helper Motor

 Dumonde Tech B4 is a very complex formula that allows proper ring seat, work hardening and impregnates parts with a matrix compound film to protect surfaces against lean periods and corrosion, in part by modern fuels, which are increasingly acidic.

-Through research R & D, it has been found that a high percentage of these processes are not achieved with conventional oils.
+Through extensive research and development, it has been found that a high percentage of these processes are not achieved with conventional oils.
 By not achieving these effects, performance and durability can be greatly effected.
 Following a proven break-in process assures maximum life from your Gas Bike engine.

 Operation and Maintenance of Your Motorized Bicycle